-The ECB recently changed it's guidelines for helmets and the relevant British standard to a newly updated specification which reduces the risk of the ball passing between the protective grill and peak - this was done as a result of a number of injuries such as the one shown in the above photo of Stuart Broad.
+The ECB recently changed it's guidelines for helmets and the relevant British standard to a newly updated specification which reduces the risk of the ball passing between the protective grill and peak.
 Too often we see children with poorly fitting or unsafe helmets.
 Your child only has one head, it's worth protecting properly.
 If in doubt about what kind of helmet to buy, please speak to one of the coaches for advice, we are here to help.
 A summary of the helmet safety update document can be read here: Helmet Advice.pdf

 ECB Fielding Regulations For Under 15s